Homepage of the site 'What to do with your life?'

 •

-reject the facts with “I don’t believe it”
+rejecting facts with 'I don't believe it'

 •

-posit beliefs as indisputable facts
+posing beliefs as uncontested facts

 •